-Some of the ways to use the Sitka Comprehensive Plan 2030 are:
+Some of the ways to use the Sitka Comprehensive Plan 2030 are: 1.
+Review of proposed development projects, issuing local permits, and updating Sitka municipal codes and zoning maps.

-- Review of proposed development projects, issuing local permits, and updating Sitka municipal codes and zoning maps. - Setting annual priorities. - Providing guidance when making day-to-day decisions to help ensure development moves forward on a consistent path. - Support grant applications and legislative requests. - Help prepare comments and conditions for development plans and permits on proposed municipal, state, federal, and private actions and projects.
+2. Set annual priorities.

-The Sitka Comprehensive Plan 2030 provides the framework for addressing these issues and problems in ways that will allow our community to achieve our aspirations to:
+3. Guidance when making day-to-day decisions to help ensure development moves forward on a consistent path.
+4. Support grant applications and legislative requests.
+5. Help prepare comments and conditions for development plans and permits on proposed municipal, state, federal, and private actions and projects.

-- Enhance the places where we live, work and play; - Support and attract businesses and promote entrepreneurship; - Enhance our resiliency and independence; - Do all of these things in a fiscally efficient manner, leveraging our assets and turning challenges into opportunities.
+The Sitka Comprehensive Plan provides the framework for addressing these issues and problems in ways that will allow our community to achieve our aspirations to: •Enhance the places where we live, work and play; •Support and attract businesses and promote entrepreneurship; •Enhance our resiliency and independence; ·Do all of these things in a fiscally efficient manner, leveraging our assets and turning challenges into opportunities.